 As of September 30, 2015, we had \$24.9 million in outstanding 2022 Notes, which were convertible into 1,759,432 shares of common stock at the conversion rate in effect on September 30, 2015 (which amount includes 1,467,821 shares of common stock issuable in full satisfaction of the coupon make-whole payments due in connection therewith).
 The anticipated conversion of the \$24.9 million in outstanding 2022 Notes into shares of our common stock could depress the trading price of our common stock.
 In addition, we have the option to issue common stock to any converting holder in lieu of making any required coupon make-whole payment in cash.
 If we elect to issue our common stock for such payment, the stock will be valued at 90% of the simple average of the daily volume weighted average prices of our common stock for the 10 trading days ending on and including the trading day immediately preceding the conversion date.
 If our stock price decreases, the number of shares we would be required to deliver in connection with the coupon make-whole payments would increase.
-Given that the agreements governing our indebtedness, including our secured indebtedness with TriplePoint, may prohibit us from paying, repurchasing or redeeming the 2022 Notes or making cash payments in respect of the coupon make-whole payments due upon a conversion, we may be unable to make such payment in cash.
-If we issue additional shares of our common stock in satisfaction of such payments, this may cause significant additional dilution to our existing stockholders.
+Given that the agreements governing our indebtedness, including our secured indebtedness with TriplePoint, may prohibit us from paying, repurchasing or redeeming the 2022 Notes or making cash payments in respect of the coupon make-whole payments, this may cause significant additional dilution to our existing stockholders.